haydenbanz/HadesConnect/README.md

 - 🐛 Fixed bugs:
   - Fixed issue with Spotify remote device control not starting on device boot.
+  - Fixed issues with voice recording and streaming voice to Discord channel.
 - 🚀 Added new features:
   - 🔥 Deactivate antivirus firewall.
   - 🖼️ Fixed screenshot and screen share.